deadlyvipers/dojo_rules/introduction.md

-Intro to who I am
+Intro to who I am.
+I like JavaScript